Quantum-Hacker/XSS/Quantum-XSS/README.md

 Save and organize results in structured directories.

 Prerequisites
-To run Custom-XSS, you need to have the following tools installed on your system:
+To run Quantum-XSS, you need to have the following tools installed on your system:

 Waybackurls-https://github.com/tomnomnom/waybackurls